Align, Attract and Retain Talent

 Collectively address structural issues that serve as barriers to a secure talent pipeline:

 - Work to remove key structural barriers to talent recruitment and retention.

 - Continue to advocate for the widening of North I-25 to foster easier and safer home-to-work travel.

 - Advocate on behalf of Front Range Community College to secure funding for the Allied Health School.

 - Continue to advocate for adequate state funding for Colorado State University.

 - Tackle the housing affordability issue by working in concert with other partners to identify programs and policies and advocate for the adoption of the most viable.

-- The Fort Collins Area Chamber of Commerce hosted its first Northern Colorado Prospers Annual Summit during the morning of October 10 at the Ranch Bar & Grill at the Budweiser Events Center.
+- The Fort Collins Area Chamber of Commerce hosted the Northern Colorado Prospers (NCP) Quarterly Update during the morning of October 10 at the Ranch Bar & Grill at the Budweiser Events Center.
 More …read more...

 - Transportation leaders, elected officials and the Colorado Department of Transportation (CDOT) broke ground Monday morning on the I-25 North Express Lanes: Johnstown to Fort Collins …read more...